webiny/docs.webiny.com/docs/guides/headless-react-native-tutorial.md

 Now that we have a new React Native app ready to go, let's see what it takes to make a simple app that will have just two screens.

-A **Home screen** that will show listing of all channels and an **Announcements screen** which will renders the list of all announcements in a channel that we have just created.
+A **Home screen** that will show a listing of all channels and an **Announcements screen**, which will renders the list of all announcements in a channel that we have just created.

 ## Installing packages needed for the app